Acoustic Shock Claims

 It may be possible to incorporate loss of earnings or recover the cost of medical expenses/treatment as part of your claim.

 At Jefferies Solicitors, our team of experts will assist you with your acoustic shock claim to ensure that you are rewarded with the compensation you deserve.
-Our specialists have extensive knowledge of industrial disease cases and will be able to evaluate your claim in detail over the phone.
+Our specialists have extensive knowledge of industrial disease cases and will be able to evaluate your claim over the phone.